rozsival/nextjs-starter/README.md

 ## ✅ Features

-Full packed starter for Next.js projects with all the goodies 🤙
+Minimalistic starter for Next.js projects with all the goodies 🤙

 - [TypeScript](https://github.com/microsoft/TypeScript) and [ESLint](https://github.com/eslint/eslint) with opinionated
   setup